zeke/devcenter-scraper/content/md/writing.md

 >GitHub and can be seen running at
 >[http://glowing-sun-4312.herokuapp.com](http://glowing-sun-4312.herokuapp.com)

-The Github project should contain README instructions for running the application both locally with Foreman/Procfile and on Heroku using standard add-on, deployment and scaling CLI commands.
+The GitHub project should contain README instructions for running the application both locally with Foreman/Procfile and on Heroku using standard add-on, deployment and scaling CLI commands.

 ## Formatting

 ### Markdown formatting

-Articles should be written in [Github flavored markdown](http://github.github.com/github-flavored-markdown/).
+Articles should be written in [GitHub flavored markdown](http://github.github.com/github-flavored-markdown/).
 Here is a brief syntax example:

 <pre><code>
 ## Section header